srabanti-c9/piku-blog/_posts/2019-5-4-paneer-makhani.md

 22. Add paneer (Cut the paneer in cubes and soak it in water for 20 minutes)

-23. Add a cup of water.
+23. Add a cup of water and 2 tsp of sugar.
+You can add more if you want.

 24. Let it simmer for 5 minutes.